CBD Oil for Migraines: A New Take on a Traditional Remedy

 - Sensitivity to light and sounds

 Migraines aren’t well understood, and treatment options are either focused on preventing headaches, or on relieving the pain when headaches occur.
-They can range from lifestyle changes to botox injections—or even opioid medications.

 How CBD Could Help with Migraines